pjtunstall/pjtunstall/README.md

 - [thanatarchia](https://github.com/pjtunstall/thanatarchia) (2025) A turn-based, historical strategy game.
 (TypeScript, React.)
 - [river-run](https://github.com/pjtunstall/river-run) (2025) A whimsical frontend portfolio, built with web components.
-- [overreact](https://github.com/pjtunstall/overreact)* (2024) A simple frontend framework, an exercise to better understand concepts of virtual DOM, state management, event delegation, and routing.
+- [overreact](https://github.com/pjtunstall/overreact)* (2024) A simple frontend framework, made as an exercise to better understand the concepts of virtual DOM, state management, event delegation, and routing.
 - [react-tarot](https://github.com/pjtunstall/react-tarot) (2024) A carousel of AI-generated tarot cards.
 (React.)
 - [ziggurats](https://github.com/pjtunstall/ziggurats) (2024) An exercise to help me learn about Canvas animations and MVC architecture, which also turned into an exploration of performance.
 - [spotify-scraper](https://github.com/pjtunstall/spotify-scraper) (2024) A program to scrape Spotify premium individual plan price data for all countries.